CATIE

 Three smaller studies have also looked at HIV transmission through breastfeeding in the context of treatment and an undetectable viral load.
 Two of those studies found no transmissions when the mother was taking treatment and had an undetectable viral load throughout the time they were breastfeeding.
 In the third study, two infants acquired HIV although their mothers had an undetectable viral load at their last test.
 Taken together, these studies suggest that the risk of transmission when the parent is on treatment and has an undetectable viral load is very low but not zero.

 Canadian guidelines continue to recommend that HIV-positive parents exclusively feed their babies formula to eliminate the possibility of transmission.
 However, guidelines also recommend supporting people with HIV who wish to breastfeed and helping them do so as safely as possible.
 This includes offering unbiased information on the risk of HIV transmission through breastfeeding, providing increased viral load monitoring and adherence support, and providing prophylactic treatment for infants born to people living with HIV.
 Several case studies have documented women with HIV in North America who were supported to breastfeed by their medical team.
-None of the babies from these case reports have contracted HIV.
+None of these babies acquired HIV.

-How well does the use of HIV treatment to maintain an undetectable viral load prevent HIV transmission through injection drug use?
+What is the evidence on the effectiveness of HIV treatment and an undetectable viral load to prevent HIV transmission through injection drug use?

 The three major studies looking at sexual HIV transmission (HPTN 052, PARTNER and Opposites Attract) did not systematically recruit people who inject drugs, they did not ask whether participants were sharing injection equipment and they did not provide any analysis related to participants who reported using drugs.

 Two ecological studies from Vancouver and Baltimore reported on reductions in new HIV infections over time and found an association with a reduction in the community viral load of people who inject drugs.
-Although it is likely that increased uptake of HIV treatment is partly responsible for the observed decline in the number of new infections, it is difficult to know how much of this change can be attributed to an increase in harm reduction services that also occurred during this period.
+Although it is likely that increased uptake of HIV treatment is partly responsible for the observed decline in the number of new infections, the success of intensive harm reduction interventions during this period also contributed towards the observed decline in HIV incidence.
 A cohort study in India among 14,481 people who inject drugs and 12,022 men who have sex with men found a clear correlation between estimated HIV incidence and both community-level treatment coverage and viral suppression.
 This study found significant correlations at the community level, but since it was not designed to look at individual risk of transmission, no estimate of effectiveness was available.

 CATIE resources